single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-alpinejs.md

 ### _1 - Template Only_

-- The simplest way were the template contains all the required data and initialization logic (including `x-data` and `x-init`) as part of the dom.
+- The simplest way where the template contains all the required data and initialization logic (including `x-data` and `x-init`) as part of the dom.
 The template is provided via the options attribute `template`

 #### Via npm